achille-martin/achille-martin/README.md

 I am developing autonomous submarines to understand Oceans and Climate Change :ocean:

-I am a Mechanical and Software Engineer specialised in Robotics :robot:
+I am a Software and Mechanical Engineer specialised in Robotics :robot:

-I enjoy experimenting with python and physics :snake:
+I enjoy experimenting with Python and Physics :snake:

+For custom support, find me on [Fiverr](https://www.fiverr.com/hardioactif39) :mortar_board: